All You Need to Know About Critical Chain Project Management

 There are two types of variation.
 Common Cause Variation is part of the system as a whole.
 Special Cause Variation has a specific source such as a team, an employee, a machine, or a circumstance.

 Common Cause Variation applies to projects because it affects the time needed to perform part of any project.
-Let’s say you have several teams.
+Let’s say you’ve got several teams.
 On the surface, they work independently, but one team can’t start working until the other team has finished its work.
-The obvious effect will be variations stemming from the interdependence of activities.
+The obvious effect will be variations that stem from the interdependence of activities.

 To make this clearer, let’s say you flip a coin.
 You might expect to have a 50/50 distribution of heads vs tails, but the fewer the times you flip the coin, the more likely you are to get a skewed result.
 Cumulative probability effects mean that the more tasks there are, the more likely we are to get a median result.